op7ic/DNS-Testing-Script/README.md

 **Sinkholed traffic**

 If an IP is resolved correctly but to sinkholed range this is good.
-For example, any IP resolved to the following range could be simply sinkholed:
+For example, any domain resolved to an IP from the following range could be simply sinkholed:

 https://bgp.he.net/search?search%5Bsearch%5D=OpenDNS&commit=Search